HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 2. Prepare the required genetic data for step 2, usually and [imputed dataset](#full-genotype-data-from-imputation---mandatory), and step 1, usually a [QCed genotyped dataset](#qced-genotyped-snps---mandatory).
 Then see the instruction to prepare config files for [single project run](#run-in-single-project-mode) or [multi models run](#run-in-multi-models-mode).

+If you want to use our pre-processed UKBB data, we have a copy of them on scracth for optimized performance.
+The files are available at `/scratch/edoardo.giacopuzzi/UKBB`.

-3. Prepare the [config files](#prepare-config-files) for your project.
+1. Prepare the [config files](#prepare-config-files) for your project.

-4. Invoke the pipeline
+2. Invoke the pipeline

    Ideally, you should prepare a script to submit the pipeline in your project folder using `sbatch`.
 The following template can be used as example: